geobtaa/geobtaa.github.io/docs/policies/privacy.md

 We collect non-personal information about your use of the BTAA-GIN websites, including but not limited to:

 - the Internet Protocol (IP) address and the name of the Internet domain used to access the Internet,
-- the IP address or URL of the web site from which a user directly linked to this web site,
+- the IP address or URL of the website from which a user directly linked to this website,
-- the date and time a user accessed this web site,
+- the date and time a user accessed this website,
-- the pages visited on this web site,
+- the pages visited on this website,
-- the browser and operating system used to access this web site, and
+- the browser and operating system used to access this website, and
 - the search terms used on our search engines.

-The BTAA-GIN uses this non-personal information to help manage the web site and improve service.
+The BTAA-GIN uses this non-personal information to help manage the website and improve service.
 This data is collected using Matomo, an open-source web analytics tool, for both the BTAA Geoportal and the BTAA-GIN website.
 Matomo respects user privacy, and the data is anonymized and not shared with third parties unless required by law.

 ### Cookies
 We use cookies to collect usage data and improve your experience on the BTAA-GIN websites.
 Cookies are small text files stored on your device.
 The types of cookies we use include: